Flea Exterminator Cost: 2026 Pricing Guide

 Best for Mild, early-stage infestations Moderate to severe infestations

 DIY can work for mild cases.
 Thorough vacuuming (daily for two weeks), washing all pet bedding and linens in hot water, and applying a store-bought flea spray with IGR can resolve a mild problem.
+Our DIY vs. professional pest control comparison can help you decide which route to take.
 The key is consistency and treating pets simultaneously.

 Call a professional for established infestations.
 If you are finding fleas in multiple rooms, seeing them jump on your ankles, or DIY products have not worked after two weeks, professional treatment is the most reliable path.
-For more on when professional treatment makes sense, see our mosquito treatment cost guide for a similar comparison.
+Proper preparation is critical for flea treatment success; see our guide on how to prepare for pest control.
+For pricing on another common outdoor pest, see our mosquito treatment cost guide.

 Flea Prevention Tips